Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Trap all DNS and DNS+TLS requests

-First, we have to block DNS over TLS (for now) and only allow local DNS requests (note the rule order):
+First, we have to block DNS over TLS (for now) and allow only local DNS requests (note the rule order):

 Overarching DNS rules allowing only internal DNS queries